pulumi/docs/content/blog/pulumi-copilot/index.md

 <p align="center"><img src="./fedramp.png" alt="FedRAMP" width="600" /></p>

-And we can get insights into what infrastructure exposed to the internet which we may need to look deeper into with a quick question:
+And we can get insights into what infrastructure is exposed to the internet which we may need to look deeper into with a quick question:

 <p align="center"><img src="./insecure-endpoints.png" alt="Insecure endpoints" width="600" /></p>